Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Application to a system with two quantum emitters

 We denote the reduced density operator of the two emitters by $\hat{\rho}_{12}$.
 We quantify entanglement via negativity $\mathcal{N}(\hat{\rho}_{12})=( \|\hat{\rho}_{12}^{T_1}\|_{1}-1)/2$, where $\hat{\rho}_{12}^{T_1}$ is the partial transpose of $\hat{\rho}_{\text{12}}$ with respect to quantum emitter 1 and ${\| \hat{O}\|}_{1}=\tr\sqrt{\hat{O}^{\dagger}\hat{O}}$ is the trace norm.
 Negativity is a widely used measure of the inseparability of bipartite quantum states \cite{Vidal_2002}.
 Since the local Hilbert space dimension of both emitters is two, the positivity of the partial transpose, i.e., the PPT criterium, is necessary and sufficient for separability \cite{Peres_1996,HORODECKI19961}.

 We examine the time evolution of the reduced states of the emitters and of the negativity in the course of relaxation.
-We first focus on the dielectric sphere of Fig. \ref{fig:Sphere}.
-The transition frequencies of the emitters are chosen either resonant, $\Omega_{1}=\Omega_{2}=0.54 \omega_{p}$ (dot-dashed vertical line in Fig. \ref{fig:Sphere}), or detuned, with $\Omega_{1}=0.54\,\omega_{p}$ and $\Omega_{2}=\omega_{p}$ (dashed vertical line).
+We first focus on the dielectric sphere in Fig. \ref{fig:Sphere}.
+The transition frequencies are chosen either resonant, $\Omega_{1}=\Omega_{2}=0.54 \omega_{p}$ (dot-dashed vertical line in Fig. \ref{fig:Sphere}), or detuned, with $\Omega_{1}=0.54\,\omega_{p}$ and $\Omega_{2}=\omega_{p}$ (dashed vertical line).
 In Figs. \ref{fig:popAB1} and \ref{fig:popAB2}, we show the dynamics of the reduced density operators $\hat{\rho}_{\text{1(2)}}(t)=\Tr_{2(1)}[\hat{\rho}_{\text{12}}(t)]$, focusing on the populations of the excited states, $p^{a}_{e}(t)=\langle e|\hat{\rho}_a(t)|e\rangle$ where $a=1,2$.
 For weak coupling and low temperatures of medium and scattering-assisted reservoirs, each reduced state evolves from totally mixed states to mixed states with $p_g^a>p_e^a$ where $p^{a}_{g}(t)=\langle g|\hat{\rho}_a(t)|g\rangle$.
 After a transient marked by nonmonotonic behavior, which is typical of non-Markovian relaxation \cite{bassano_vacchini_open_2024}, each emitter decays with different rates, which depend on the physical features of the spectral densities of the environment.
-The relaxation rate of the reduced state strongly depends on the transition frequencies detuning: when $\Omega_1=\Omega_2$, the emission is enhanced due to the degeneracy of the eigenstates of $H_{\text{A}}$, i.e. $\ket{g,e},\ket{e,g}$.
+The relaxation rate of the reduced state strongly depends on the detuning of the transition frequencies: when $\Omega_1=\Omega_2$, the emission is enhanced due to the degeneracy of the eigenstates of $H_{\text{A}}$, i.e. $\ket{g,e},\ket{e,g}$.
+It can be traced back to the combined effect of first- and second-order processes on the coupling strength.
+Second-order effects are marked by virtual transitions made of emission and reabsorption of photonic excitations.
+For near-resonant emitter frequencies, they can become comparable to first-order emission processes.

-Allowing the medium- and scattering-assisted reservoirs to be in thermal states at different temperatures, with a the material-assisted reservoir playing the role of the hot bath, see Fig. \ref{fig:popAB2}, leads to increased populations of the excited states of the emitters.
-This behavior is justified by the increased probability of photon absorption from the warmer reservoir, which partially counteracts emission.
+Allowing medium- and scattering-assisted reservoirs to be initially in thermal states at different temperatures, with the medium-assisted reservoir playing the role of the hot bath (Fig. \ref{fig:popAB2}) yields larger excited-state populations for both emitters.
+This behavior is explained by the increased probability of photon absorption from the warmer reservoir, which partially counteracts emission.